25Karma/25Karma/README.md

 ## Downloading 25Karma

 To launch the project locally, you'll need [Node.js](https://nodejs.org/en/) installed on your machine.
 Once you do, follow these steps:
-1. Download the repository from the [source](https://github.com/25Karma/25karma.github.io/tree/source) branch on GitHub.
+1. Download the repository from the [master](https://github.com/25Karma/25karma.github.io) branch on GitHub
 2. Extract the .zip
 3. Run `npm install` in the root directory (where the `package.json` file is found)
 4. Run `npm start` in the root directory